Our Pets are Good For Our Health

 On these hot dog days of summer try to plan longer walks in the morning or evening when it is cooler outside.
 Bring water for yourself and the dog-even if it is just to go outside for “business.”
 It is important to make sure you and the dog both stay hydrated.

-There are precautions that should be taken for our own safety when we have furkids at home, find more info at curry supply co.
+There are precautions that should be taken for our own safety when we have furkids at home.
+If you ever need a bankruptcy lawyer in California, www.thebklawyers.com/ company is the right choice.
 Slips can happen if a pet has an accident in the house.
 Make sure dogs get outside to do their business on a regular basis.
 Keep the litter box clean.
 Trips can be caused by pets eager to be too close to us when we walk.
 Teach your dog not to jump.
 Put a bell on your cat’s collar so you know when they are near.
 A fall can happen when a pet’s toy gets under foot.
 Buy bright colored toys that are easy to see even in lower lighting and try to pick up toys when playtime is done.

 If you are considering a move into assisted living or a nursing home ask if they will allow your furkid to move in with you.
 Several long-term care facilities have begun to accept pets under a certain weight and all require up to date vaccinations.